Oil prices mixed as demand concerns outweigh output cut expectations

 The expectations for lower future fuel demand because of the virus has shifted the market structure for both Brent and WTI into a contango, when prompt prices are less than later prices.

-The front-month Brent futures contract, for April, is currently at a 55-cent discount to the September future.
+The front-month Brent futures contract, for April, is currently at a 60-cent discount to the September future.
 LCOc1-LCOc6

 Reflecting a well-supplied market, U.S. crude inventories in the week to Feb.
 7 increased by a more-than-expected 7.5 million barrels to 442.5 million barrels, the Energy Information Administration said on Wednesday.
 That is the highest since the week of Dec.
 13.